dbchristenson/meji/README.md

 * Static
   - The only files that static contains is formatted information about the NFT collections that Meji has been tasked with tracking (Mesiverse related NFT projects such as MesiSols).
+* Databases
+  - Contains lots of json stored data that allows Meji to properly track users inside the server so that it can perform operations such as the instant shuffle.